-- 4.5 Trees T1 T9 are to be retained and will be protected from mechanical damage to their trunk, branches and roots by the installation of 2 m high protective fencing to create a construction exclusion zone (CEZ) to exclude site workers, machinery and storage of materials.
-There is sufficient space outside the CEZ for all construction activities to take place without creating pressure on tree protection. - 4.6 Space will be needed for construction workers to access the building and therefore parts of the RPAs will be protected by ground protection rather than fencing.
-The purpose of ground protection is to create a physical barrier between the soil and construction activities and to create a load-suspension platform to prevent compaction of the underlying soil.
+- 4.5 Trees T1 T3 and young birches planted against the rear boundary, and a pleached hedge against the side boundaries, will be protected from mechanical damage to their trunks, branches and roots by the installation of 2 m high protective fencing to create a construction exclusion zone (CEZ) to exclude site workers, machinery and storage of materials.
+There is sufficient space outside the CEZ for all construction activities to take place without creating pressure on tree protection. - 4.6 T1 plane at the front stands within the pavement and its RPA is completely under hard surfacing, which will prevent soil compaction.
+Its trunk will be protected from impact damage by hoarding.